 B. Any dispensing information required to be kept under section 36-2806.02, subsection B or department regulation shall identify cardholders by their registry identification numbers and not contain names or other personally identifying information.

 C. Any department hard drives or other data recording media that are no longer in use and that contain cardholder information must be destroyed.
 The department shall retain a signed statement from a department employee confirming the destruction.

-D. Data subject to this section shall not be combined or linked in any manner with any other list or database and shall not be used for any purpose not provided for in this chapter.
+D. Except for public health research, data subject to this section shall not be combined or linked in any manner with any other list or database and shall not be used for any purpose not provided for in this chapter.

 E. This section does not preclude the following notifications: